Hamazasp Babadzhanian: World War II

-On July 5, a few weeks following Germany's invasion of the Soviet Union, Babadzhanian was dispatched to Smolensk, where he assumed command of the 395th Rifle Regiment, 127th Rifle Division.
-His unit was involved in a rearguard action during a temporary retreat, putting up stiff resistance against Axis forces before turning once again to the offensive.
-His unit was the first to re-enter the city of Yelnya on September 8, 1941, an accomplishment that earned it a period of respite from the fighting.
+On 5 July, a few weeks following Germany's invasion of the Soviet Union, Babadzhanian was dispatched to Smolensk, where he assumed command of the 395th Rifle Regiment, 127th Rifle Division.
+His unit was involved in a rearguard action during a temporary Soviet retreat, putting up stiff resistance against Axis forces before turning once again to the offensive.
+His unit was the first to re-enter the city of Yelnya on 8 September 1941, an achievement that earned it a period of respite from the fighting.
 After a short rest and refit in Kursk, fighting soon enveloped that part of RSFSR and Babadzhanian's regiment engaged Axis forces in Fatezh and assisted in the evacuation of Kursk.

 Over the course of 1942, Babadzhanian's unit increasingly took part in offensive operations.
 In the winter of 1941–42, his division was sent to the southwestern front.
 In January, he was ordered to attack and capture German positions in the village of Sokolia Plota.
 Reconnaissance revealed that the Germans had concentrated there a force six times larger than his, a fact that forced him to launch an attack that would strike it on the flanks.
 His maneuver was successful in driving a wedge between the defending forces, which suffered heavy casualties and withdrew from their positions.
 His regiment went on to capture the village of Vipolzovo and Shumakovo Station, the beginning terminus to the Kursk-Belgorod railway line, and drove deep into the region of Sedvenskiyi, south-east of Kursk.
 In September 1942, he was made commander the 3rd Mechanized Brigade, part of the Third Mechanized Corps.

 In July 1943, Babadzhanian's was sent north to take part in the Battle of Kursk.
 He was given command of the 20th Tank Brigade, which at the time was part of the Soviet Guards 8th Mechanized Corps.
 His brigade was tasked with blocking the Germans' northern and southern advances toward Kursk by taking up position at an intersection near Oboyan.
 The brigade sustained heavy losses from German armor assaults, and Babadzhanian himself was wounded during the course of the attacks.
 He rapidly recovered from his injuries and returned to active duty.
 His unit was incorporated into the 1st Ukrainian Front and sent once more to take part in the struggle to evict the Axis out of Ukraine.
 Over the course of the winter of 1943-44 Babadzhanian's brigade participated in the liberation of the towns and villages of Vinnytsia, Zhmerynka, and Ternopil.
 The tanks under Babadzhanian's command distinguished themselves in particular in the battle of Koziatyn, which resulted in the annihilation of the German 70th Motorized Rifle Division.